Toren took his sword and rammed it a few times into the snow. Yes. That felt…good.

 Halrac pointed left, and the group skirted a Shield Spider nest.
-He kept looking around, but the other mage—a light-skinned girl with stitch marks around her hands, neck, and knees and a long robe sighed irritably.
+He kept looking around, but the other mage—a brown-skinned girl with stitch marks around her hands, neck, and knees and a long robe sighed irritably.

 “That’s only for now.
 Already Silver-rank adventurers and even some Gold-rank ones are flooding into the city.
 Word’s spreading about the dungeon underground, and even the undead invasion hasn’t scared many off.
 Did you see the one talking to the [Paladin] and one with the hammer in the back?
 That’s a Silver-rank adventurer named Frostfox; she normally takes on missions solo, but even she’s teaming up.
 Unless we get a jump on the others, we might be upstaged by a Silver-rank team, or another Gold-rank one.
 There’s already two in the city!”

 Halrac opened his mouth to reply, but their leader, a man with a greatsword and magical armor replied.
 His name was Ulrien, and Halrac was even more concerned about his horse, which had to bear both the man, his sword, and his armor through the snow.

 “No worries.
 The guardian of the crypts that attacked the city was more than a match for any Silver-rank team, or even a group of them.
 How many joined up to crack open that place?
 Four?
 Five?
 And they were all slaughtered by the Lesser Guardian.”

 “Makes you wonder how we’ll do.”

 Halrac muttered the words under his breath, but his three companions didn’t look worried.
 And in truth, he understood Ulrien’s unspoken point.
 Silver-rank groups might team up as much as they wanted, but even a hundred Silver-rank teams wouldn’t be able to match the magical items and abilities of a Gold-rank team.